*This post may contain affiliate links. Please see my disclosure for more details!*

-Ever since I posted my Chocolate Bark recipe a few months ago I have had so many lovely comments from those who have made it themselves, and especially those who had made it with their kids – its so cute to see everyone getting involved in baking my recipes!
+Ever since I posted my Chocolate bark recipe a few months ago I have had so many lovely comments from those who have made it themselves, and especially those who had made it with their kids – it’s so cute to see everyone getting involved in baking my recipes!

-I love making these as gifts around Christmas time in particular as Chocolate is usually a winner in most households, and especially in mine.
+I love making these as gifts around Christmas time in particular as chocolate is usually a winner in most households, and especially in mine.
 Even though its very simple to make – its a nice little touch to show effort and fun!

-I try to make it as personal as possible for each person who would want some – such as using their favourite sweet treats in the Chocolate Bark, and even using Dark/Milk/White Chocolate as the base depending on what they prefer but this is definitely my favourite personal flavour combination for Christmas time!
+I try to make it as personal as possible for each person who would want some – such as using their favourite sweet treats in the chocolate bark, and even using dark/milk/white chocolate as the base depending on what they prefer.

-– 100g White Chocolate
+- 400 g White Chocolate

-– 2x 90g Cadburys Snow Bites
+- Cadburys Snow Bites

 - Freeze Dried Raspberries